dhruv-thakkkar/jk/README.md

 # jk
-How to run the backend?
+Steps to run the backend?

-go to backend folder.
+1. Go to backend folder.
-npm update.
+2. Open env file and add your PORT and MONGO link and other details.
-npm run dev
+3. Open console and type "npm update" and after "npm run dev"